Kenn3Th/Weather_station/README.md

 # Weather_station
+This project is a wireless weather station using MQTT protokoll to communicate.

-Weather_station_outside.ino demands tilkobling.ino in same file because it calls upon a function in that file.
+Weather_station.ino is the code for the weather station and it demands tilkobling.ino in the same file because it calls upon a function in that file. screen_mqtt.ino is the code for the external unit with the screen. broker.py is the python code for the server that makes the comunication between the weather station and the screen.